vertica/ddR/ddR/vignettes/user_guide.md

 ## Backend: parallel
 ```

 `da` is currently partitioned into 4 pieces of 2x2 arrays.
+You could
-You could repartition it to be two parts of 4x2 arrays.
-Currently this requires you to have another `skeleton` object against which to repartition your input.
-This object acts as the "model" by which your input should be repartitioned.
-The skeleton should have the same dimensions as the input, but a different partitioning scheme.
+repartition it to be two parts of 4x2 arrays.
+Currently this requires
+you to have another `skeleton` object against which to repartition
+your input.
+This object acts as the "model" by which your input should
+be repartitioned.
+The skeleton should have the same dimensions as the
+input, but a different partitioning scheme.
 For example:

 ```r
 skel <- darray(psize=c(4,2),dim=c(4,4),data=0)
 ```

+`skel`, like `da`, is also a 4x4 darray, but it is partitioned
+differently.
+In such cases `repartition(input,skeleton)` can be used
-`skel`, like `da`, is also a 4x4 darray, but it's partitioned differently.
-Now we can do `repartition`. `repartition(input,skeleton)` returns a new distributed object that retains the data of `input`, but has the partitioning scheme of `skeleton`:
+to return a new distributed object that retains the data of `input`,
+but has the partitioning scheme of `skeleton`:

 ```r